max1220/terrisc/README.md

  ### General TODO:

+  * abstract the register typed away in the instructions and cpu
   * find test cases, run tests
   * check sign-ness for instructions(sign-extension to spec?)
   * compressed instruction decoder